-Here I am, still working alone, after all these years; my oft rewritten and rejected samizdat self-published on the World Wide Web and treacherously ejected from it, only to arise from the ashes of denial.
-After decades of intellectual house arrest, forced to witness so-called activists and progressives congratulate themselves that the reactionary backlash hadn’t got too much of a hardon during their watch (even though it has), and for having dodged the grim chore of studying Learners.
+Here I am, still working alone after all these years; my oft rewritten and rejected samizdat self-published on the World Wide Web and treacherously ejected from it, only to arise from the ashes of denial.
+After decades of intellectual house arrest, forced to witness so-called activists and progressives congratulate themselves that the reactionary backlash hadn’t got too much of a woodie during their watch (even though it has), and for having dodged the grim chore of studying Learners.
 Forced to witness churlish warmongers earn big bucks and bask in public acclaim for publishing reams of best-selling martial pomp, and every government trip over itself to fulfill their slightest stipulation, while no one dares call them on their kamikaze swan song!
 I’ve grown weary and gray from this universal dismissal.
 How much better the world could be, without so much avoidable misery!

 As I review this text, its cosmic presumption stuns me.
 No special privilege entitles me to claim your time and attention; no lofty reputation, mighty patronage, personal charisma, business savvy, saintly complacency or literary merit.
 When I find decent work, I’m just another clerk and a distracted one at that.
 Nonetheless, I must claim your careful consideration here.
 This may be the most important text you read; that’s up to you and your fondness for the status quo.